 Magda checked the new name in her diary.
 Cherry Marshall.
 Cherry was a colleague of Alison Smedley, a satisfied customer who had wanted to stop her hands trembling when she played the piano in public.
 Magda had worked her magic, made Alison believe she was someone else when she sat on the piano stool, someone bolder.
 Now Alison wanted the same spell cast for Cherry.

 – From Cherry’s Stain by Joanna Campbell, in Significant Spaces Earlyworks Press 2013

 Want to read more?
 I did!
-You can find out more about Earlyworks Press books, including those two by clicking here.
+You can find out more about Earlyworks Press books, including those two by following us on Facebook.